smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/AutomlRegressor.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the AutomlRegressor model.
 The definition of each parameter is as follows.

-- "target" : Sets the name of the column that has the target value for the classification prediction model in the table.
+- "target" : Sets the name of the column that has the target value for the classification prediction model.

 **EVALUATE USING Query Example**

-An example can be found in [Create a prediction model using Auto-ML](/en/tutorials/thanosql_ml/regression/automl_regression/).
+A sample EVALUATE USING query can be found in [Create a prediction model using Auto-ML](/en/tutorials/thanosql_ml/regression/automl_regression/).

 ```sql
 %%thanosql